diyan/assimilator/README.md

 - Continuous testing
 - DB test fixtures
 - Implement Prefix / SetPrefix in Echo/Logrus logger
+- Implement generic handler so "can not get project: query failed: dbr: not found", would be "can not get project. resource not found"
 - Hell of a lot things to do